autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ```

 ### How to limit the number of cores AutoGluon will use
-Although it is generally recommended to let AutoGluon to use all the cores.
-You can limit it by setting the `ag_fit_args`:
+Although it is generally recommended to let AutoGluon to use all the cores, you can limit it by setting the `ag_fit_args`:
 ```
 predictor = TabularPredictor(...).fit(..., ag_fit_args={'num_cpus': NUM_CORES_YOU_WANT})
 ```